Movies

 Category: Drama

-Only one film director has made a first film that won Academy Awards for their co-stars: Jim Sheridan, who directed “My Left Foot” in 1989.
+Only one film director has made a first film that won Academy Awards for its co-stars: Jim Sheridan, who directed “My Left Foot” in 1989.
 Brenda Fricker won an Oscar for Best Actress.
 Daniel Day-Lewis was named Best Actor.
 A few years later, he directed “In the Name of the Father,” which was nominated for seven Academy Awards, including Best Picture.
 Two more films, four more Oscar nominations — clearly, Sheridan has a way with actors and the ability to plumb deep emotion without wallowing in it.

 In 2003, Sheridan co-authored and directed “In America,” starring Paddy Considine, Samantha Morton, Djimon Honsou, and two sisters, 12-year-old Sarah Bolger and 8-year-old Emma.
 Morton was nominated for Best Actress by the Academy.
 Honsou was a nominee for Best Supporting Actor.
 The Bolger sisters were robbed.